Monday, December 23, 2024

 Why should you and Syrsky and the Pritula Foundation buy a Mini Shark, but the state cannot do this?

 Maybe.
 I hope that next year the state will buy these or similar complexes.
 It is already buying them.
-“Aist-100”, or the regular Shark, is in service.
+"Aist-100", or the regular Shark, are in service.
 And the unit receives these aircraft under a state defense order, or through another mechanism - the “Drone Army” and the like.
 However, they are lost, there are not enough of them, hence the fees.

 There is a story with Maviks, which, as far as I understand, the state does not buy, because it is impossible to buy something from the Chinese.
 That's why ordinary people buy.
 And you see dozens of these fees.